Dell XPS: XPS 8500

 Released on May 2, 2012, the Dell XPS 8500 is the first version in this series to have the third-generation (Ivy Bridge) Intel Quad Core i5 and i7 processor added to it.
-This version of the XPS's motherboard uses the Intel Chipset H77 with socket LGA 1155 and has USB 3.0 ports built into the front.
-The "Special Edition" version of this desktop, (starting price $999 as of Jan '13), comes standard with such advanced features as an Intel Core i7, Blu-ray drive and a 32 GiB Intel mSATA SSD mounted on the motherboard to enhance the operational speed of the traditional hard disk.
+This version of the XPS motherboard uses the Intel Chipset H77 with socket LGA 1155 and has USB 3.0 ports built into the front.
+The "Special Edition" version of this desktop, (starting price $999 as of January 2013), comes standard with such advanced features as an Intel Core i7, Blu-ray drive and a 32 GiB Intel mSATA SSD mounted on the motherboard to enhance the operational speed of the traditional hard disk.